 Anyone over 40 knows that they just can’t eat or drink like they did when they were younger.
 The aging body does not recover as well from binges or unhealthy eating.
 As men age it gets harder to lose weight, maintain muscle or simply maintain a healthy weight.
-Obesity puts men at higher risk for heart problems, cancers (such as prostate cancer and bladder cancer), enlarged prostate (also known as benign prostatic hyperplasia, or BPH), type-2 diabetes, and hormonal imbalances that affects your testosterone levels and energy.
+Obesity puts men at higher risk for heart problems, cancers, enlarged prostate (also known as benign prostatic hyperplasia, or BPH), type-2 diabetes, and hormonal imbalances that affects your testosterone levels and energy.

 As men get older, their risk for heart disease, high cholesterol, type-2 diabetes, cancer, gout, arthritis, and prostate problems like BPH goes up.
 Testosterone levels slowly starts to decline, and eating the wrong foods and being obese can contribute to sending hormones out of balance.
 Limiting certain foods is a really good move to help men stay healthy by keeping blood sugar under control, reducing inflammation, and avoiding clogging up the arteries system.
 Avoiding certain foods helps prevent disease.
 It is a lot easier to prevent disease than to try to treat and manage existing diseases.